0x7ffc/0x7ffc.github.io/_posts/2020-06-01-things-I-wish-I-knew-when-learning-c.md

 ## Anonymous struct / union

 Anonymous struct are useful when you don't want to name your struct/union inside another struct/union.
-For example, when implementing a dynamically typed language, you need a type to represent all the values in your language, an easy way to do so is to use a enum and a annoymous union inside your struct.
+For example, when implementing a dynamically typed language, you need a type to represent all the values in your language, an easy way to do so is to use a enum and a anonymous union inside your struct.

 ```c
 typedef struct {